MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

-# Restrict calling in Dynamics 365 Remote Assist
+# Restrict calling and the ability to access contacts in Dynamics 365 Remote Assist

 If you [have a scenario where you need to protect company information](restricted-mode-overview.md) from Dynamics 365 Remote Assist HoloLens users, you can restrict the ability to: